-Beginning in the fall quarter of 2012, students will notice a lot has changed about the program.
-Some classes have been consolidated, combining theory and practice into one course, while other completely new classes will be introduced.
+Beginning in the fall quarter of 2012, students noticed a lot had changed about the program.
+Some classes had been consolidated, combining theory and practice into one course, while other completely new classes were introduced.

-The freshman class will be required to take two new media-based classes, Media in Your Life and Integrated Media Production.
+The freshman class is required to take two new media-based classes, Media in Your Life and Integrated Media Production.

-Media in Your Life will combine material from current E-Media classes: History of E-Media, Introduction to E-Media, and Research and Resources.
-While Integrated Media Production will be an expanded version of Digital Core.
+Media in Your Life was combined with material from E-Media classes: History of E-Media, Introduction to E-Media, and Research and Resources.
+While Integrated Media Production is an expanded version of Digital Core.

-Student Media Practicum is a new class that will require students to join groups such as Bearcast, UCast, and UpTown.
+Student Media Practicum is a new class that required students to join groups such as Bearcast, UCast, and UpTown.

-In a move to familiarize students will all E-Media has to offer, sophomores will be required to take an audio, media writing and video class.
-Each of these classes will impart material from current theory courses, which can be further explored during their junior year.
+In a move to familiarize students will all E-Media has to offer, sophomores are required to take an audio, media writing and video class.
+Each of these classes impart material from current theory courses, which can be further explored during their junior year.

-Juniors will then be required to take Law and Issues and Ethics, allowing seniors to work on their internships and capstone project.
+Juniors are then required to take Law and Issues and Ethics, allowing seniors to work on their internships and capstone project.

-Even though a lot has changed, it should be noted that the E-Media program will continue to balance its curriculum with liberal and fine arts requirements.
-But don't expect requirements in the arts to be as specific as they currently are.
+Even though a lot has changed, it should be noted that the E-Media program continues to balance its curriculum with liberal and fine arts requirements.
+But don't expect requirements in the arts to be as specific as they were.